-Maria Elena Foronda Farro, 44, is a sociologist and co-founder of the NGO Natura in Chimbote, Peru.
-Born in Lima, Foronda grew up in Chimbote, an impoverished industrial fishing port north of the capital.
-Foronda leads campaigns to clean up Peru's fishmeal industry, which dumps untreated industrial waste into streams and out of smokestacks, causing cholera outbreaks, fungal skin diseases and the worst pollution problems in Peru's coastal cities.
-Foronda has successfully forged partnerships between community groups, fishmeal producers and the government to institute sustainable, environmentally sound and profitable business practices for fishmeal production.
+Maria Elena Foronda Farro, a sociologist and co-founder of the NGO Natura in Chimbote, was born in Lima, Peru.
+Foronda grew up in Chimbote, an impoverished industrial fishing port north of the capital.
+Foronda led campaigns to clean up Peru's fishmeal industry, which dumps untreated industrial waste into streams and out of smokestacks, causing cholera outbreaks, fungal skin diseases and the worst pollution problems in Peru's coastal cities.
+Foronda successfully forged partnerships between community groups, fishmeal producers and the government to institute sustainable, environmentally sound and profitable business practices for fishmeal production.

 Foronda's father was a union lawyer and had a strong influence in her decision to dedicate her life to social justice.
 After completing her master's degree in Mexico, she moved back to Chimbote to do volunteer social work, which she felt would be an effective way to help solve some of the problems facing her community.
 After the extent and impact of fishmeal pollution became clear to her, Foronda dedicated herself to addressing the ubiquitous environmental and health problems caused by the fishmeal industry.